elastic/integrations/packages/gitlab/docs/README.md

 - `api`: Collect logs for HTTP requests made to the GitLab API

-- `application`: Collect logs for events happing in GitLab like user creation or project deletion.
+- `application`: Collect logs for events in GitLab like user creation or project deletion.

+- `audit`: Collect logs for changes to group or project settings and memberships.

-- `auth`: Collect logs for absuive protect paths requests or requests over the Rate Limit.
+- `auth`: Collect logs for protected paths abusive requests or requests over the Rate Limit.

 - `production`: Collect logs for Rails controller requests received from GitLab.